RogerMReyes/gallery-of-horns/README.md

 **Number and name of feature:** #2 Stretch
 After a lot of research I was able to create a fuzzy search bar that updates per keypress

+## Lab 04

+**Number and name of feature:** Filter by Number of Horns

+**Estimate of time needed to complete:** 1 hour

+**Start time:** 3:30pm

+**Finish time:** 4:30pm

+**Actual time needed to complete:** 1 hour to complete

+Since I already implemented forms in my previous stretch goal adding in another was easier.
+One thing that I would like to look into more is getting both the filtering options to work off each other.